 |Plug-in hybrid||38 miles||202mpg||31g/km|

-As the winner of our Best Family Hybrid Car award for 2022, the Hyundai Tucson has already impressed us.
-But that was the full-hybrid model – we’ve now had the chance to test the plug-in hybrid version, which promises even better efficiency of over 200mpg and an electric driving range of 38 miles thanks to a 13.8kWh battery.
+The Hyundai Tucson is a thoroughly impressive family car, and is now available with both full-hybrid and plug-in hybrid power.
+The latter promises even better efficiency of over 200mpg and an electric driving range of 38 miles thanks to a 13.8kWh battery.

 That battery feeds a single electric motor that’s also more powerful than the one in the full hybrid, but it’s coupled with the same 1.6-litre turbocharged four-cylinder petrol engine.
 Total power output stands at 261bhp and 350Nm of torque, with 0-62mph taking 8.6 seconds.
 That's slightly slower than the full-hybrid, which is likely down to the larger, heavier battery.
 Plus, straight-line performance isn’t this electrified family hauler’s top priority.